Dog Gear Updated June 27, 2026

 Is the "calming" effect real?

 Partly.
-The design leans on real preferences — many dogs feel safer curled against a raised rim, and the nest shape conserves warmth — so anxious curl-sleepers often do settle visibly better.
+The design leans on real preferences — many dogs feel safer curled against a raised rim, and the nest shape conserves warmth — so owners of anxious curl-sleepers often report their dog settles visibly better.
 But it's furniture, not therapy: no bed treats separation anxiety.
 Think 'comfort that helps' rather than 'anxiety cure,' and pair it with the actual anxiety plan.

 How do you wash it without ruining it?